 How often should FMEA be performed?

 Factors such as the system’s criticality, the process, or the product being analyzed, and the level of changes or updates determine how often you should perform FMEA.
-Typically, you should conduct FMEA during the design phase, before implementation, and periodically thereafter as part of ongoing improvement efforts or when making significant changes.
+Typically, you should conduct it during the design phase, before implementation, and periodically thereafter as part of ongoing improvement efforts or when making significant changes.

 Image: Adobe Stock – Copyright: © AREE – stock.adobe.com